nicolaseiler/seminar-real-estate-finance/README.md

 ## Research Question

-*What macroeconomic and structural factors drive U.S. metro-level house prices, and does local supply restrictiveness — as measured by land use regulation — amplify their impact?*
+*What macroeconomic and structural factors drive U.S. metro-level house prices, and does local supply restrictiveness (as measured by land use regulation) amplify their impact?*

 ## Methodology